anvaka/common-words/README.md

 I choose a [quadtree](https://en.wikipedia.org/wiki/Quadtree) to be my index.
 Each non-leaf node in the tree contains information about how many free pixels are available underneath.
 At the very basic level this can immediately answer
 question: "Is there enough space to fit `M` pixels?".
-If quad has less available pixels than `M`, then there is no need to look inside.
+If a quad has less available pixels than `M`, then there is no need to look inside.

 Take a look at this quad tree for JavaScript logo: